apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 ## Other Stuff

 - Adjustments to SAML2 metadata resolution to cache to ensure enough capacity for resolved metadata providers.
+- SAML2 SLO endpoints are now able to redirect to a final logout url after logout operations, if the url is assigned to the SAML service definition.
 - The expiration of access tokens is now correctly communicated back to OAuth relying parties, specially if the access token expiration policy is defined per application.

 ## Library Upgrades